discomfort and Soreness

 While a bit unsettling, it is also normal for you teeth to feel loose.
 In fact, this is reassurance that your braces are doing their job!
 They must first loosen your teeth to move them.
 Don’t worry, once your teeth are in the correct position and your braces are removed, they will no longer feel loose as the bone tissue forms around them.

 If you play sports, we recommend you wear a protective sports mouthguard.
 Because we are moving your teeth into a new position, most mouthguards for braces can’t be custom fitted and as a result don’t fit that well.
 It is important to wear a mouthguard during treatment to prevent damage to your appliances and also prevent injuries to your teeth, cheeks, lips and gum tissue.
 You can buy braces-specific mouthguards at your local sports store, the supermarket or online.
 A mouthguard only works when you wear it, so don’t forget to pack it before practice or for your big game!

 When to Call

 There are very few true orthodontic emergencies.
 If you experience trauma to your face or mouth or feel true emergency care is necessary and cannot wait until normal business hours, call our office at 319-385-5270.
-Our staff RN is on-call and can help determine the next step.
+Our head assistant is on-call and can help determine the next step.
 For severe emergencies (extreme pain, difficulty breathing or swallowing, etc.) call 911 or go to the nearest emergency room.